nsarode/popular_gene_prok/README.md

 According to the original instructions, all genes that are assigned to Human (tax_id 9606) were selected for further analysis.
 This is where my protocol will __branch out__ from the original one.
 I am not really that interested in Human genes.
 Its the bacteria that fascinate me !
 However, Bacteria is a superkingdom (tax_id 2); what this list contains is tax_id species.
 So now how do we deal with this ?

-NCBI has 5 different superkingdoms.
+NCBI has the following taxids for the 5 different superkingdoms.

 | Tax_id | Parent tax_id | Name |
 | ---- | ---- | ---- |